MicrosoftDocs/sql-docs/docs/t-sql/statements/create-availability-group-transact-sql.md

  The READ_ONLY_ROUTING_LIST values are as follows:

  <server_instance>
- Specifies the address of the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] that is the host for an availability replica that is a readable secondary replica when running under the secondary role.
+ Specifies the address of the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] that is the host for a replica that is a readable secondary replica when running under the secondary role.

  Use a comma-separated list to specify all the server instances that might host a readable secondary replica.
-Read-only routing will follow the order in which server instances are specified in the list.
+Read-only routing follows the order in which server instances are specified in the list.
 If you include a replica's host server instance on the replica's read-only routing list, placing this server instance at the end of the list is typically a good practice, so that read-intent connections go to a secondary replica, if one is available.

  Beginning with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], you can load-balance read-intent requests across readable secondary replicas.
 You specify this by placing the replicas in a nested set of parentheses within the read-only routing list.
 For more information and examples, see [Configure load-balancing across read-only replicas](../../database-engine/availability-groups/windows/configure-read-only-routing-for-an-availability-group-sql-server.md#loadbalancing).

  NONE
- Specifies that when this availability replica is the primary replica, read-only routing will not be supported.
+ Specifies that when this availability replica is the primary replica, read-only routing is not supported.
 This is the default behavior.

  SESSION_TIMEOUT **=** *integer*
  Specifies the session-timeout period in seconds.
 If you do not specify this option, by default, the time period is 10 seconds.
 The minimum value is 5 seconds.